Understand These 5 Types Of Communication At Workplace

 - Eye contact

 Spoken words are dime a dozen, but easy to manipulate.
-Honesty and sincerity are best expressed nonverbally.
-Think of nonverbal communication as the necessary companion to verbal communication.
-The more your nonverbal indicators sync up with your verbal message, the better understood you’ll be.
+Honesty and sincerity are best expressed non verbally.
+Think of non verbal communication as the necessary companion to verbal communication.
+The more your facial and non verbal indicators sync up with your verbal message, the better understood you’ll be.

 - Physical appearance, office decor, and physical space.
 Understand the image you present to your employees.
-A closed door and formal business suit intimidates some employees.
+A closed door and overly formal communication style intimidate some employees.
 Take the time to craft a personal image that fosters a sense of openness and approachability.

 - Smile and a handshake.
 First impressions may not be permanent, but they are close enough.
-A friendly, welcoming attitude goes a long way towards improving nonverbal communication.
+A friendly, welcoming attitude and facial expressions that exudes calmness go a long way towards improving non verbal communication.

-- Eye contact, tone and body language.
-The more you show sincerity in the workplace, the better.
+- Eye contact, tone, and body language.
+The more sincerity is shown in communication in the workplace, the better.
 Your employees respond well to the trustworthiness and sincerity conveyed in eye contact.

 - Internal memos

-Written communication is not without its own unique nuances and rules.
+Written communication methods are not without their unique nuances and rules.
 For example, you’ll want to ensure that you use: